bluesky/databroker/docs/source/tutorials/get-data.rst

 In this tutorial we will:

-* Load all the data from a small Run and do some basic math on it.
+* Load all the data from a small Run and do some basic math and visualization.
 * Load and visulaize just a slice of data from a 1 GB dataset, without loading the whole dataset.